dolfandringa/cbor2/docs/customizing.rst

 To do this, in ``default`` hooks used with the encoder you will need to use the :meth:`~cbor2.encoder.shareable_encoder` decorator on your ``default`` hook function.
-It will automatically automatically add the object to the shared values registry on the encoder and prevent it from being serialized twice (instead writing a reference to the data stream)::
+It will automatically add the object to the shared values registry on the encoder and prevent it from being serialized twice (instead writing a reference to the data stream)::

     @shareable_encoder